franvillamil/franvillamil.github.io/data_spain.md

 #### Aragón

-See [the replication data](https://laiabalcells.com/) from Laia Balcells.
+See the [replication data](https://laiabalcells.com/) from Prof. Laia Balcells.

 #### Albacete